alexsexton/kitchen-sink/Readme.md

 - 1.01 Removed bower and grunt and replaced with gulp.
 Added open graph and twitter card meta tags and every fucking favion that devices seam to need these days.

-- 1.02 Added more input types and srcset attributes to images.
+- 1.02 Added more input types and `srcset` attributes to images.
 Also some additional copy in the content section

 ## To do

-Check the current spec and add additional elements.
-I'm thinking video, audio and shit like that.
+- [ ] Check the current spec and add additional elements.
+- [ ] Build out navigation component with some kind of mobile burger icon.